 this 50-voice, multi-denominational singing group performs nearly every

-weekend at churches, festivals, fundraisers and various community
+weekend at churches, festivals, fundraisers and various community events

-albums, 1997's Joy, Unspeakable Joy and most recently, Light a Candle.
+1997's Joy, Unspeakable Joy and most recently, Light a Candle.

-Through a choral workshops, Coogan has begun to help reinvigorate
+Through a choral workshops, Coogan has begun to help reinvigorate church

-have been offered throughout California and in Sydney, Australia and will be offered to
+throughout California and in Sydney, Australia and will be offered to

 churches throughout the country in Spring, 2001.

 I see myself as a catalyst who uses the medium of music to bring people

 together" Coogan said.
 "It's my passion to help people find joy in making

 music and singing from their souls".